Collaboration Works Both Ways

 Listen.

-Understanding is the cornerstone of any brief, and communication is a two-way process.
+Understanding is the cornerstone of any BrandMap, and communication is a two-way process.
 It’s vital that all parties truly hear what’s being asked of them and explained to them.

 Propose the unexpected

-One of the joys of the design is to find the unexplored angle in a brief that delights a client.
-Similarly, we love our clients to surprise us with ideas however unusual (which ties in neatly to my next point)
+One of the joys of the design process is finding an unexplored angle in a BrandMap that delights a client.
+Similarly, we love our clients to surprise us with ideas, however unusual (which ties in neatly to my next point)

 Ask questions – assume nothing